How to Pick a Personal Injury Attorney in Philadelphia

 • Who will be working on my case?

-• How long do you anticipate my case will take?
+• How long do you anticipate it will take to resolve my case?

 • How often do you go to trial in cases like mine?